spdx/spdx-spec/docs/conformance.md

 compliance in the software supply chain for producing or consuming SPDX content.

-Software that conforms to the SPDX specification at the Security Profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats, including creation of the SBOM, package lists with licensing and other
+Software that conforms to the SPDX specification at the Lite Profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats, including creation of the SBOM, package lists with licensing and other